 These include debt settlement (where a third party negotiates down the amount owed) and bankruptcy (in which you can have some or all of the debt discharged).

 Mortgage Debt Forgiveness

 A law passed in the early days of the 2008 financial crisis changed that, and forgiven mortgage debt, up to certain amounts, was excluded from taxation.
-Since passage, the Mortgage Forgiveness Debt Relief Act has been extended (and modified) several times.
+Since passage, the Mortgage Forgiveness Debt Relief Act of 2007 has been extended (and modified) several times.
 Currently, and through 2025, up to $750,000 of mortgage debt forgiven through a loan principal reduction or a short sale is not taxable.

 Before resorting to debt strategies that could harm your credit or that you don’t fully understand, you should start by researching your options.
-The best place to start is with a non-profit credit counseling organization.
-They will first help you assess your situation, and then go over the pros and cons of your options.
+The best place to start is with a nonprofit credit counseling organization.
+They will first help you assess your situation, then go over the pros and cons of your options.
 If you choose to work with a credit counselor, they can also help you negotiate a payment plan for your unsecured debt.

 Debt Management Plans

 If you have multiple unsecured debt balances, you may decide to enlist the help of a credit counseling agency that can work out a formal debt management plan (DMP) for you with your creditors.
 You then pay the credit counseling agency a set amount each month, and it makes the payments to your creditors on your behalf.

 Some consumers seek the help of a third-party debt settlement company, which may ask creditors for partial debt forgiveness on your behalf, among other tactics.
 Just be mindful that debt settlement firms charge fees, their strategies can hurt your credit, and there are some shady players in this space.
 Be sure to do your research to find a reputable debt relief company.